Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): A Generic Approach to Proving Language Simulations

 To illustrate the idea of state relations based on local transformations, we take the simplistic example of a state that contains two integer variables $x$ and $y$; in $\Omega_l$, $x$ and $y$ contain concrete values; in $\Omega_h$, $x$ and $y$ contain symbolic (or abstract) values.
-This is a much-simplified version of the full proof we later develop in §\ref{sec:llbc-sharp}; the setting of abstract/concrete values makes it easy to illustrate the concept.
+This is a much-simplified version of the full proof we later develop in §\sref{llbc-sharp}; the setting of abstract/concrete values makes it easy to illustrate the concept.
 In this example, our goal is to prove that $L_h$ implements a sound symbolic execution for $L_l$.
 Instead of defining a global relation using universal quantification on all variables, we instead define a local relation that, for a given variable, swaps its concrete value $n$ and its corresponding abstract version $\sigma$ in $L_h$.
-We concisely write $\Omega[n] \le \Omega[\sigma]$, leveraging a state-with-holes notation for $\Omega$.
+We concisely write $\Omega[n] \le \Omega[\sigma]$, leveraging a state-with-holes notation for the state: $\Omega[.]$ is a state with one hole, while $\Omega[v]$ is the same state where the hole has been filled with value $v$.
 Establishing $L_l \le L_h$ involves repeatedly applying this relation; to either $x$ followed by $y$, or $y$ followed by $x$; the locality of the transformation enables us to reason modularly about both variables.
 Naturally, once the reasoning becomes more complex, the ability to consider a single transformation at a time is crucial.

 We remark that these individual transformations are non-directed, and can be read either left-to-right or right-to-left.
 In our example, when read left-to-right, we have an abstraction; when read right-to-left we have a concretization.
 This supports our later claim that this methodology works for both forward and backward simulations.